(Condensed) Description Sheet and order Books Should be Read

 Released June, 2015: (THE OLD COOTS: Sam) Sam Whitmore hates slavery.
 Turning his back on his slave-holding family, he purchases a run-down tobacco plantation with the hope of someday making it a success.
 Freeing Horace and Jefferson, the slaves who came with what he now calls Summerset, they become Sam’s new family...Until the night he meets Ellie Baker and his life changes forever.
 Ellie believed what Sam believed and upon their marriage, she happily stays in Tennessee to help him make Summerset a success.
 The first few years Sam’s dreams are realized, but soon after the weather deserts him, leaving a worthless property and a wife who wants only to return home with their two children—to Missouri.
 The KS/MO border explodes in violence, a precursor of the coming Civil War.
 From Missouri to Tennessee, Virginia, Gettysburg, and finally Appomattox, against all he believes, Sam fights for the southern cause—to soothe the burning need for revenge that burns in his belly—and costs him almost everything.

-Released June, 2014: (ELIZABETH’S WAR: MISSOURI 1863) In 1863 along the Missouri / Kansas border, raiders, bushwhackers, soldiers, and local militia ruled the land.
+Re-released 2023: (ELIZABETH’S WAR: MISSOURI 1863) In 1863 along the Missouri / Kansas border, raiders, bushwhackers, soldiers, and local militia ruled the land.
 Neighbors and relations fought each other from opposite sides of the Civil War and when General Order No. 11 was issued, it forced thousands of mostly women, children and the elderly to leave their homes and everything they loved.
 Although Elizabeth prepared for and began her journey with a plan, those plans meant nothing in the face of her enemies as she races the clock, drought, and the soaring Missouri temperatures to reach her kin and save her family before it’s too late.

 THE WHITE OAKS SERIES - (In the Order I would Read Them):